sugarlabs/sugar/docs/development-environment.md

         cd ..
     done

-When support is required for both versions of Python, build the `sugar-toolkit-gtk3` module again with the `--with-python3` option;
+Autogen, configure, make, and install modules for Python 3;

-    for module in sugar-toolkit-gtk3; do
+    for module in sugar{-toolkit-gtk3,-datastore}; do
         cd $module
         ./autogen.sh --with-python3
         make